reedery/reedery/README.md

 # Hello, I am Ryan.

-Creative tool-maker with 10yr experience building & scaling computer graphics software products.
-I've always been fascinated by computer programs that draw pictures and am currently exploring interactive & temporal Gaussian Splatting.
+I am a creative tool-maker working with computer graphics software.
+I've always been fascinated by programs that draw pictures and am currently exploring interactive & temporal Gaussian Splatting.

  ## 🚀 What I Do